About Japanese beetle traps

 The question should probably be “what doesn’t attract Japanese beetles” because the list might be shorter.
 Japanese beetles are attracted to a wide variety of field crops, ornamental trees, shrubs, garden flowers, and vegetables—almost 300 different species.

 Japanese beetles prefer to lay their eggs in the turf of lawns, pastures, and golf courses.
 They also like the odor of diseased or rotting fruit.
-The United States Department of Agriculture (USDA) and its extension services have long lists of plants, trees, and crops that are particularly susceptible to Japanese beetles.

 Who typically uses Japanese beetle traps?